Centering wellbeing in the face of challenge

 Welcome to Health Education!

 The Health Education Department at UMD Health Services is committed to keeping you in the know, not only to support your health and wellbeing during college, but to help you thrive beyond your college years.
 We aim to provide you with resources, information, opportunities for involvement, and inspiration, that can assist you in making healthy lifestyle choices; and help you achieve balance with your health, relationships, environment, sense of purpose, security and safety, and community.
 Check our calendar of events for current programs, or get professional development experience as an intern or as a member of one of our student groups.
 We look forward to working with you!

 What is wellbeing?
 Learn about a model for wellbeing developed by the UMN, and start your journey now!

 Health Education Staff

-The Health Education staff at UMD Health Services are here to serve you as health education resource professionals and wellness programming specialists.
+The Health Education staff at UMD Health Services is here to serve you as a health education resource professional and wellness programming specialist.